mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 must roll on the Injury Table (page 37 of the Traveller rules).
 The result is (4) – Mahran is badly scarred when debris rips through his Vacc Suit and gouges away part of his upper thigh.
-Mahran reduces his Endurance by 2 points, taking him down to End 4 (–1).
+Mahran reduces his Endurance by 2 points, taking him down to End4 (–1).
 He will also now walk with a permanent limp as his leg is in constant pain, despite the best medical attention he can be given.